Nagelfar/RestaurantKata/README.md

 ## Part 3 - Decoupling via Messages

 In the 3. part of the Kata we will look into decoupling the services via messaging.
-With the help of the message broker [RabbitMQ](https://www.rabbitmq.com/) actors will communicate via commands, events or document messages.
+With the help of the message broker, [RabbitMQ](https://www.rabbitmq.com/) actors will communicate via commands, events or document messages.
-In addition to the communication via messages the errors and the resilience patterns introduced in the 'Fallacies of distributed computing' part should be translated into their equivalent messaging part.
+In addition to the communication via messages, the errors and the resilience patterns introduced in the 'Fallacies of distributed computing' part should be translated into their equivalent messaging part.

 ### Defining contracts

-As first step the internal contracts should be reviewed and messaging should be introduced where appropriate.
+As the first step the internal contracts should be reviewed and messaging should be introduced where appropriate.
 Note: the contracts towards the customer should not be changed!

 Essentially defining contracts consists of the following parts: